How Do I Get Proof of Health Insurance For Taxes?

 Generally, companies with 50 or more employees will send employees Form 1095-C to keep as a tax record.
 As with Form 1095-A, you don't need to attach Form 1095-C to your tax return.

-How do 1095 forms relate to my tax returns?
+How do I use 1095 forms when filing my tax returns?

-If you received premium tax credits to pay for your marketplace health insurance costs, these are listed on your Form 1095-A.
+Premium tax credits that pay for your marketplace health insurance costs are listed on Form 1095-A.

-Your 1095-A will show your advance premium tax credits, which are the subsidies you got each month to lower the cost of your health insurance plan.
+Your 1095-A will show the subsidies you got each month to lower the cost of your health insurance plan.
 The amount of your subsidy was set when you signed up for insurance using the income you expected to earn in the year.

-When you file your taxes, you'll compare the premium tax credits you received to the total amount you are eligible for based on the income information in your tax return.
+When you file your taxes, you'll compare the premium tax credits you got to the total amount you can get based on the income information in your tax return.
 The 1095-A has the numbers you'll need to calculate your final tax credits.

-• If you were getting more tax credits than you were ultimately eligible for, you could have to pay more when you file your taxes at the end of the year.
+- If you got more tax credits than your income qualifies for, you'll probably have to pay more when you file your taxes.

-When do I receive my Form 1095 and how do I get a copy?
+When does my Form 1095 come and how do I get a copy?

 You can usually get tax form 1095-A as early as January or early February because you'll need that information to file your taxes.

-Tax forms 1095-B and 1095-C can be sent as late as March 3 because the information usually isn't needed for your tax return.
+You may get tax forms 1095-B and 1095-C as late as March 3 because you usually don't need the information for your tax return.

 Where to get a 1095-A tax form for marketplace plans

-• By mail: The 1095-A is usually sent automatically from HealthCare.gov or the state marketplace where you bought insurance.
+- By mail: HealthCare.gov or the state marketplace where you bought insurance will usually send you form 1095-A automatically.
 The IRS mailing deadline for Form 1095-A is Jan.
 31, 2025.
-You should receive the form by mail before mid-February.
+You should get the form by mail before mid-February.

-• Online download: If your federal income tax requires a 1095-A and you don't have one, you can download your 1095-A starting mid-January from the marketplace where you bought your insurance.
+Download online: If your federal income tax requires a 1095-A and you don't have one, you can download your 1095-A starting mid-January from the marketplace website where you bought your insurance.
 You usually won't be able to get a 1095-A from your health insurance company.

 Start by logging in to your HealthCare.gov account or your state's health insurance marketplace.
 On HealthCare.gov, go to "Your Existing Applications" and select the year you want.
 Then select "Tax Forms" in the menu on the left to download your 1095-A.